Document Viewer for Web

 Tip

-The following diagram shows a web reporting application with the Document Viewer control.
+The following diagrams show a web app architecture if you use the Document Viewer control.

-A control that uses server-side stateful service.
+- The backend uses server-side stateful service.
 The server performs all the necessary actions - retrieves data from the data source, creates a list of parameter values, generates documents, and renders pages for previewing, exporting, and printing.
-The Document Viewer allows the user to specify report parameters, and accepts user input for interactive reports.
-User-defined data, and report or document identifiers are sent to the server.
-The server returns a rendered document, which the Document Viewer displays.
+User-defined data, along with report or document identifiers, are sent to the server.
+That server then returns a rendered document, which the Document Viewer displays.
+If a user exports the report, the backend processes the export and provides the file.

 The Document Viewer component enables users to display a report, specify report parameters, and use interactive features to modify report content.
 Users can print a report or export it to a variety of export formats.